Skip to main content

 Then, use a medium matte shade in the crease, blending it slightly above the natural fold to add soft definition without making your eyes recede.
 Warm tones are especially flattering; try a soft copper or a warm taupe to make your eye color pop.
 This contrast between light on the lid and warmth in the crease creates a gorgeous, eye-opening effect.

-Our Go-To for Hooded Eyes
+Best for Hooded Eyes

 Hooded eyes feature an extra layer of skin that droops over the crease, making the eyelid look smaller.
 The trick is to create a new, higher crease to add depth and dimension.
 Using a matte, medium-toned eyeshadow is perfect for this.
 Look straight into the mirror with your eyes open and apply the shadow just above your natural crease, sweeping it onto the "hood" itself.